 Perhaps your concern stems from a holistic health mindset, or maybe you believe you may have a titanium allergy.
 Regardless of the reason, some people simply don’t want metal permanently placed in their mouths.
 For these people, zirconia implants are a great alternative to titanium ones.
 Zirconia is a synthetic ceramic material, so it contains no metal.
 But don’t let the thought of ceramic make you think these implants are fragile!
 Zirconia is extremely durable, demonstrating a high flexural strength in studies.

-If you’re ready for dental implants and think zirconia might be the right way to go, you should talk to a qualified implant dentist about your choices.
+If you’re ready for dental implants and think zirconia might be the right way to go, you should talk to a qualified Columbia, SC implant dentist about your choices.
 Titanium is not the only way to go anymore, so make sure you work with a dentist who is willing to provide you with options.